Indian Tempest at Shakespeare’s Globe

 Photo: Julian Behel

-Indian Tempest is on at Shakespeare’s Globe until 3rd August, for further information or to book tickets visit here.
+Indian Tempest is on at Shakespeare’s Globe until 3rd August 2013.
+For further information or to book tickets visit the theatre’s website here.

 Watch the trailer for Footsbarn’s Indian Tempest here: